GhausAliKhan/Hello-Microverse-Project/README.md

 # 📖 Hello Microverse Project <a name="about-project"></a>

-> This is my First Microverse Project.
-I created it using Html, Css and JavaScript
+This is my First Microverse Project.
+I created it using Html and Css.
+And also added Linters for Html and Css.

 ## 🛠 Built With <a name="built-with"></a>

 1- HTML.
 2-CSS
-3-JAVASCRIPT

 ### Tech Stack <a name="tech-stack"></a>